 As Mayor of South Bend, I will seek to leave South Bend with this legacy: a service-first government focused on cooperation in what is best for all the people, regardless of political affiliation.
 With your support, we will begin the long overdue work of bringing South Bend back to the forefront of the national discussion on how a city should be managed to ensure prosperity for all its citizens.

-Your donation is an opportunity to be part of something bigger.
-Show your candidate that you have their back.
-Give today!
+Your donation is an opportunity to be part of something bigger for South Bend.
+Join Sean and give today!

-Sign up to receive updates from the movement to elect Sean Haas as mayor.
+Sign up to receive updates from the movement to elect Sean Haas as Mayor.